 About myelodysplastic syndromes

 Myelodysplastic syndromes, also known as MDS, are a group of blood and bone marrow disorders.
-In MDS, stem cells do not mature normally, and the number immature cells, called blasts, and abnormally developed cells, called dysplastic cells, increases.
+In MDS, stem cells do not mature as expected, and the number of immature cells, called blasts, and abnormally developed cells, called dysplastic cells, increases.
 Also, the number of healthy mature cells decrease, which causes the bone marrow to not work well or to stop working.
-This means that there are fewer normal red blood cells, white blood cells, and platelets.
+This means that there are fewer healthy red blood cells, white blood cells, and platelets.
 The numbers of blood cells are often called blood cell counts (see Diagnosis).

-Because of the decrease in healthy cells, people with MDS often have anemia, a low red blood cell count, and may have neutropenia, a low white blood cell count, and thrombocytopenia, a low platelet count.
+Because of the decrease in healthy cells, people with MDS often have anemia, a low red blood cell count.
+They may also have neutropenia, a low white blood cell count, and thrombocytopenia, a low platelet count.
 Also, the chromosomes, or long strands of genes, in the bone marrow cells may be abnormal.
 Sometimes, the numbers of blood cells can be normal, but the blood and bone marrow cells are still abnormal.

 There are several subtypes of MDS, and some subtypes of MDS may eventually turn into acute myeloid leukemia (AML), a cancer of the blood in which immature cells called blasts increase and grow uncontrollably.

 The next section in this guide is Statistics and it helps explain how many people are diagnosed with MDS and general survival rates.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.